Gettiz/UnitySonicLikeExercise/README.md

-First Attemp to do a sonic like physics
+First attempt to make a sonic-like in Unity